JoeyNiestroy/AAPL-L2-Short-Term-Movement-Forecasting/README.md

 # AAPL-L2-Short-Term-Movement-Forecasting

-This project investigates whether tick level limit order book data can reliable predict the direction of Apple (`AAPL`) approximately one hour into the future.
+This project investigates whether tick level limit order book data can reliable predict the direction of Apple (`AAPL`) at various short time horizons

 The pipeline processes Databento XNAS MBP-10 data without resampling.
 Code is mainly claude / chat slop, will be refactored if perfomance is promising